Demna (designer): Humanitarian work

 President of Georgia Salome Zourabichvili awarding Demna with the Order of Honor, symbolically given on the anniversary of the fall of Sokhumi.

 Demna has used his creative work to raise awareness of war crimes committed against Georgians, dedicating one of his Vetements' collections to this theme and featuring a downloadable application linking users to information on Georgia's struggles.

 Following the Russian invasion of Ukraine, Demna expressed support for Ukraine and became an ambassador of United24, a fundraising platform initiated by the Ukrainian President Volodymyr Zelenskyy.

 Awards

+In 2016, Demna's Vetements won International Urban Luxury Brand at The Fashion Awards, while Demna won International Ready-to-Wear Designer for his work at Balenciaga.

 Demna won the International Award for Vetements and Balenciaga at the CFDA Fashion Awards in 2017.
 He also won the Accessories Designer of the Year award at the Fashion Awards 2018.
 Gvasalia won the Global Women’s Designer award at the CFDA Fashion Awards in 2021.
 On 27 September 2021, Georgian President Salome Zourabichvili awarded Demna with the Order of Honor for his contributions to the popularization of Georgia abroad.